informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 Supported _columnlist_ patterns:

-- `[` ... _columnentry_ `,` ... `]`: Present content corresponding to each _columnentry_, in the order specified in the list.
-Ignore listed _columnentry_ values that do not correspond to content from the table.
+- `[` ... _columndirective_ `,` ... `]`: Present content corresponding to each _columndirective_, in the order specified in the list.
+Ignore listed _columndirective_ values that do not correspond to content from the table.
 Do not present table columns that are not specified in the list.

-Supported _columnentry_ patterns:

-- _columnname_: A string literal _columnname_ identifies a constituent column of the table.
-The value of the column SHOULD be presented, possibly with representation guided by other annotations or heuristics.
-- `[` _schemaname_ `,` _constraintname_ `]`: A two-element list of string literal _schemaname_ and _constraintname_ identifies a constituent foreign key of the table.
-The value of the external entity referenced by the foreign key SHOULD be presented, possibly with representation guided by other annotations or heuristics.
-If the foreign key is representing an inbound relationship with the current table, it SHOULD be presented in a tabular format since it can represent multiple rows of data.
-- `[` _schemaname_ `,` _constraintname_ `]`: A two-element list of string literal _schemaname_ and _constraintname_ identifies a constituent key of the table.
-The defined display of the key SHOULD be presented, with a link to the current displayed row of data.
-It will be served as a self link.
-- A _columndirective_ JSON object.
-Please refer to [column directive](#column-directive) section for more information about the speciciation of the object.
+Please refer to [column directive](#column-directive) section for more information.

 Supported _facetlist_ pattern: